arduino/docs-content/content/micropython/01.basics/04.micropython-basics/micropython-basics.md

 ## Arrays

-An Array is one of the most known and used construct in programming.
-In Micropython an array by definition is a collection of elements (values or variables), selected by one or more indices computed at run-time, you refer to an array element by referring to the index number.
+An array is one of the most known and used construct in programming.
+In MicroPython an array by definition is a collection of elements (values or variables), selected by one or more indices computed at run-time, you refer to an array element by referring to the index number.

 ```python
 myFruit = ['orange', 'persimon', 'apple', 'kiwi', 'lemon']